-ANNOUNCEMENT — The ANHC Education Programs Annual Meeting is scheduled for March 13–16, 2014 at Saguaro Lake Ranch outside of Phoenix, Arizona.
+ANNOUNCEMENT — The ANHC Education Programs Annual Meeting is now taking reservations.
+It is scheduled for March 13–16, 2014 at Saguaro Lake Ranch outside of Phoenix, Arizona.
 Once again we will have special guests presenting cases of interest and topics that apply to the successful practice of veterinary homeopathy.

 About ANHC Education Programs